Tips for Tree and Shrub Care

 With an established lawn, choose species of trees that cast filtered shade to prevent future problems.

-Trees not only beautify your yard and increase your property value, but also help you save energy.
+Tree care does not only beautify your yard and increase your property value, but also help you save energy.
 The cooling properties created by their shade can help lower your air conditioning needs.

-The lawn and landscape experts at Your Local Lawn Doctor understand how your area's environmental conditions can influence tree and shrub growth, and they use that knowledge to provide Tree and Shrub Care services that help protect, fertilize and maintain the trees and Foundation Plants in your yard.
+The lawn and landscape experts at Your Local Lawn Doctor understand how your area's environmental conditions can influence tree and shrub growth, and they use that knowledge to provide Tree and Shrub Care tips and services that help protect, fertilize and maintain the trees and Foundation Plants in your yard.